Gleniffer Braes Country Park

 Cattle are used in the Country Park to control the vegetation, preserve biodiversity and retain the wide open spaces which visitors enjoy.

-Please be advised that cattle are currently grazing on the areas west of Sergeantlaw Road ( near Robertson Car Park), Brownside Braes and beside Glenburn Reservoir.
+Please be advised that cattle are currently grazing on the area West of Sergeantlaw Road (near Robertson Car Park), Brownside Braes and beside Glenburn Reservoir.
 The cattle free areas are East of Sergeantlaw Road, McDonald's Walks (west of Gleniffer Road), Foxbar area (North of Gleniffer Road) and Glen Park.

 This advisory note and map has more information